astrofrog/sedfitter/doc/source/traditional.rst

 Traditional command-line tools
 ==============================

+There are two main ways to use the SED fitting utilities.
+The first is to use it using command-line executables, which are used identically to the fortran version of the SED fitting tool.
+This is provided to allow users to upgrade to the Python version without having to make major changes to pipeline scripts, and is described in this section.
+The second method is to use the routines from Python directly.
+This is described in :ref:`pythonapi`.

-During the installation of the SED fitter, a number of executables are added to the ``bin/`` directory of the Python installation, and are thus available anywhere on the command-line.
+During the installation of the SED fitter, a number of executables are added to the ``bin/`` directory of the Python installation, and are thus available anywhere on the command-line provided the path is set correctly.

 .. note::
    Since the commands are available anywhere on the system regardless of directory, general names such as ``fit`` and ``plot`` (which were used in the Fortran version of the fitter) have been renamed to have the ``sed_`` prefix.
 Thus, ``fit`` is not ``sed_fit``, ``plot`` is now ``sed_plot``, and so on.
+If you do want to use ``fit`` and ``plot``, you should be able to use the ``alias`` command to do this.

 The command-line interface to the SED fitting tool uses parameter files (identical to the Fortran version) to describe data, fitting, and plotting parameters.
-These are described in the following sub-sections.
+These are described in the following sections.

+A typical pipeline is to first run the fitting, then to run post-processing scripts on the output file.
+This can include plotting, as well as filtering and re-fitting a subset of sources.
+For example, one can first run ``sed_fit`` with stellar photosphere models, filter out good and bad fits with ``sed_filter_output``, produce a datafile of the bad fits with ``fitinfo2data``, and re-run ``sed_fit`` on this file with different models, and finally to plot up the results with ``sed_plot``.

 Fitting
 =======